ivop/pokeysynth/README.md

 </table>

-This means that, for example, a single channel instrument on channel 1, 2, and 3, and a filtered instrument in channel 4 is handled according to priority rule 6, which means that channel 1, 3 and 2+4 filtered are audible and the single instrument on channel 2 is muted.
+This means that, for example, a single channel instrument on channel 1, 2, and 3, and a filtered instrument on channel 4 is handled according to priority rule 6, which means that channel 1, 3 and 2+4 filtered are audible and the single instrument on channel 2 is muted.